 Instead, leaders at all levels, especially at the local level, should be energized by and fully committed to a common cause.
 In our case, it is taking boys on a full journey to Christlike manhood.
+Royal Rangers is a mentoring ministry for future men.
 Once we are bound by a common cause and identity, everyone is free to be innovative, to make decisions, and to pursue goals within the framework of the cause.
 This keeps every member's activities coherent and coordinated.
 Our ministry vision should be shared by every member and personally owned and modeled by each.

-So I'm more comfortable suggesting we view ourselves as a visionary organization, comprised of members who are bound by and committed to a common cause and shared identity.
+So I'm more comfortable suggesting we view

+ourselves as a visionary organization, comprised of members who are bound by and committed to a common cause and shared identity.